apache/fineract/README.md

 1. `./gradlew clean test`

-Instructions to run and debug in Eclipse IDE
+INSTRUCTIONS: How to run and debug in Eclipse IDE
 ============

 It is possible to run Fineract in Eclipse IDE and also to debug Fineract using Eclipse's debugging facilities.